arvind-02/Inventory_Kai_Webinar/README.md

 ## Launch frontend

 Navigate to the frontend directory.
 Run: `npm run build` and then: `npm start` to launch the app.
 If you want to run the app in development mode, run: `npm run dev`.
 You can view your app at localhost:3000 !

+## Switching between Kai and Mongo

+Navigate to the database.py file within the backend folder.
+If you want to use mongo, replace kai_db_link on line 7 with mongo_db_link.
+Replace kai_db_name with mongo_db_name